idaholab/moose/framework/doc/content/source/auxkernels/ConstantBoundsAux.md

 ## Description

-`ConstantBoundsAux` is used for setting bounds on a non-linear variable specified through the parameter `bounded_variable`.
+`ConstantBoundsAux` is used for setting bounds on a nonlinear variable specified through the parameter `bounded_variable`.
 The bound type of `upper` or `lower` is set with `bound_type` parameter.
 The `bound_value` is used to specify the value of a bound. `ConstantBoundsAux` expects a `variable` parameter to be set (as do all `AuxKernels`).
 This can be a dummy
 `AuxVariable`; the `ConstantBoundsAux` actually operates on `NumericVectors` held by the nonlinear system and does nothing but return 0 for the value of the specified